-- Economic sensitivity to future oil pricing. - Minimal existing infrastructure. - Uncertainty regarding regulatory regimes in Alberta. - Ability to access project funding. - Potential lack of pipeline capacity to access bitumen markets. - Resource scarcity attributable to a number of other oil sands projects being developed in the area in the same timeframe.
+- Economic sensitivity to future oil pricing. - Regulatory filing required. - Minimal existing infrastructure. - Uncertainty regarding regulatory regimes in Alberta. - Ability to access project funding. - Potential lack of pipeline capacity to access bitumen markets. - Resource scarcity attributable to a number of other oil sands projects being developed in the area in the same timeframe.